 Attach a wire to the "eye" screw and, at the appropriate moment, pull.
 The friction of the sandpaper against the match heads will cause them to ignite, thereby setting the kindling on fire.

-2] The "Flaming Arrow" is a traditional favourite.
+2] The "Flaming Arrow" is a traditional favorite.
 Drive a stake

 The arrow is attached to the line through two spools (so make sure you thread the spools onto the line before you tie it off !)
 To the head of the arrow secure a bundle of dry flammable material.
 At the appropriate time during the introductory story, an assistant lights the arrow and releases it to slide down to set the fire alight.

-One of the benefits of using fishing line for the line to the fire, is that once the fire is alight the fishing line will burn through and the assistant can then retrieve the line without those attending the campfire being aware of it.
-If you find that the fishing line does not work for you, use wire instead, but tie the wire to fishing line where it passes through the fire lay.
-This piece will burn away when he fire is lit, allowing you to retrieve the length of wire.
+One of the benefits of using a fishing line for the line to the fire is that once the fire is alight the fishing line will burn through and the assistant can then retrieve the line without those attending the campfire being aware of it.
+If you find that the fishing line does not work for you, use wire instead, but tie the wire to the fishing line where it passes through the fire lay.
+This piece will burn away when the fire is lit, allowing you to retrieve the length of the wire.

 3] Variations on the above method include tying the flammable material directly around a weighted spool and sending that down the line to create a 'fire-ball' effect.

 I've also heard of firework sparklers being attached to the arrow to give quite a spectacular impression.

 4] One idea included in several scouter resource books is to have